LangPose: Language-Aligned Motion for Robust 3D Human Pose Estimation: Methodology

-In addition to masked body parts, we propose another masking technique that masks the motion in the temporal domain with a varying window size between $[T_1, T_2]$.
+\textbf{Motion modeling with masked time windows. } In addition to masked body parts, we propose another masking technique that masks the motion in the temporal domain with a varying window size between $[T_1, T_2]$.
 The starting frame of this masked time window also varies and is randomly chosen.

 The method can be interpreted as follows: masking different segments of motion in the time domain serves distinct purposes.
 Masking the initial part of the motion helps infer the cause of the action.
 Masking the middle segment allows us to model the transition between different motion states.
-Masking the latter part aids in predicting the motion’s intention and reconstructing human motion based on that predicted intention.
-Figure~\ref{fig:time_masking} provides a visualization of these interpretations.
+Masking the latter part aids in predicting the motion’s intention and reconstructing human motion based on that predicted intention.~\Cref{fig:time_masking} provides a visualization of these interpretations.